 A phaser pedal - part of the modulation family - is one of the more distinctive effects you can employ in your guitar rig.
-It's used to add body to individual notes or to create that classic swirling, movement sound.
-You’ll have heard a phaser on everything from Isley Brothers’ Who’s That Lady to Van Halen’s Eruption - but whatever your preference, it’s important to know the best phaser pedal for your needs.
+It's most commonly used to add a flurry of movement to your tone but can also be utilized to add extra body to individual notes or even to approximate the sound of a rotary speaker.
+Of course, you'll have heard a phaser on everything from Isley Brothers' Who's That Lady to Van Halen's Eruption - but whatever your preference, it's essential to know the best phaser pedal for your needs.